liferay/liferay-docs/userGuide/en/chapters/03-advanced-web-content-management.markdown

 Repeat these steps to create the Marketing and Legal sites.
 The new sites have all the pages and portlets you created in the site template.
 To view the pages of the new sites, click on *Sites* in the Control Panel and then click on *Actions* &rarr; *Go to Private Pages* next to one of your new sites.
 Using site templates streamlines the site creation process for administrators, making it easy to create sites quickly.
-Now each Nose-ster department has its own calendar, documents and media library, wiki, and message boards application.
+Now each department of the Lunar Resort has its own calendar, documents and media library, wiki, and message boards application.
 Although the pages and portlets of each department's site are the same, each site will quickly be filled with department-specific information as users add and share content within the sites.
 Also, site administrators can add new pages, portlets, and content to their sites, further differentiating each department's site from the others.

 ### Propagating Changes from Site Templates to Sites [](id=propagating-changes-from-site-templates-liferay-portal-6-2-user-guide-03-en)